The anchor project of the region's upcoming major gas processing and chemical cluster

 Combining the production of LNG and ethane within one industrial site will have a strong beneficial effect on the economics and specific indicators of the project and will considerably mitigate the resource and price risks.

 The enterprise will be processing ethane-containing gas extracted by Gazprom from the Achimov and Valanginian deposits of the Nadym-Pur-Taz region.

 During its most active phase, the construction will involve over 25,000 specialists, with more than 5,000 permanent jobs to be created to man the operation of the facility.

 The ethane produced at the plant is to be supplied to a high-potential gas chemical facility (a project by RusGazDobycha), which will be producing over 3 million tons of polymers per year.

 In May 2017, Gazprom and RusGazDobycha signed a Memorandum of Intent to implement projects aimed at advancing petrochemical production on the basis of the Achimov and Valanginian deposits within the Nadym-Pur-Taz region, as well as extracting and processing gas and gas condensate from the fields within the Tambey cluster (Tambeyskoye and Tasiyskoye fields owned by Gazprom).

 In March 2019, Gazprom and RusGazDobycha made a decision on the final configuration of the project for a large-scale complex for processing ethane-containing gas and LNG production near the settlement of Ust-Luga, Leningrad Region.
 Thus, the parties moved to the implementation stage in the project.

 The project operator is RusKhimAlyans, a special-purpose company established on a parity basis by Gazprom and RusGazDobycha.

-It is expected to put the first train of the complex into operation in the second half of 2023 and the second train in late 2024.
+It is expected to put the first train of the complex into operation in the fourth quarter of 2023 and the second train in the fourth quarter of 2024.